 Learn more about the history of the Museum Island on this two-hour guided tour and visit with us as a highlight the Egyptian Museum in the renovated New Museum.
 Immerse yourself in the life of the ancient Egyptians, see mummies, tons of sarcophagi, and learn how people prepared for their journey after death.
-And all this with professional guidance and without waiting in line at the museum.
+And all this with professional guidance and without waiting in line at the museum entrance.

 - Private tour

-- Free museums entry for school classes
+- Free admission to museum for school classes

 - Outside tour of the entire Museum Island

 Groups of 10 or more travelers € 39 per person

 Groups of 20 or more travelers € 33 per person

 School classes of 10 or more people € 19 per person